hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 * [vega with 10k datapoints and canvas renderer](https://grechin.org/articles/vega_performance/generated/03_points-10000_format-json_categories-14_attributes-2_renderer-canvas.html)
 * [vega with 10k datapoints and svg renderer](https://grechin.org/articles/vega_performance/generated/11_points-10000_format-json_categories-14_attributes-2_renderer-svg.html)

 `svg` renderer feels, again, similar to canvas in terms of rendering, and, surprisingly, shows noticeably better "hover" performance.
 This is something I did not expect at all.
-I theorise that somehow `svg` used browser compiled routines to see which circle we are "hovering" over, as opposed to `canvas` where Vega has to rely on JavaScript interpreter to infer that.
+I theorise that somehow `svg` renderer uses browser compiled routines to see which circle we are "hovering" over, as opposed to `canvas` where Vega has to rely on JavaScript interpreter to infer that.

 ### 30k datapoints
 * <a href="https://grechin.org/articles/vega_performance/generated/04_points-30000_format-json_categories-14_attributes-2_renderer-canvas.html" target="_blank">vega with 30k datapoints and canvas renderer</a>
 * [vega with 30k datapoints and svg renderer](https://grechin.org/articles/vega_performance/generated/12_points-30000_format-json_categories-14_attributes-2_renderer-svg.html)

 well, they both still work, I would say.
 They show me the picture without waiting time being unbearable (though it does give a sluggish impression).
-After playing with `svg` (inspecting elements etc.) my computer in general is not feeling too well.
-Also, with `svg` renderer, I see "hover" working unreliably (not showing anything sometimes).
+With `svg` renderer, I see "hover" working unreliably (not showing anything sometimes).
 Hovering in `canvas`-based graph is more reliable but the delay is very high, up to the point of making it unusable.

-All in all, I think that 30k is already too much.
+All in all, I think that 30k is already too much for Vega to handle.

 ## Performance profile